So, What Exactly is a Sunroom?

 - The three-season sunroom is designed as a distinct room from rest of the house, physically separated by sliding patio doors or French doors.
 They feature floor-to-ceiling windows on two or three sides of the addition so the homeowners can enjoy as much natural light as possible.
 The biggest distinguishing factor, though, is that three-season sunrooms are not climate-controlled.
 Without heating or air conditioning equipment, they’re fairly affordable to build, averaging $15,000 to $50,000, depending on size, quality, and the going construction rate in a given area.
 This type of sunroom may or may not have a concrete foundation (some are constructed over an existing patio or deck) and that, too, will affect the cost.
 Three-season sunrooms may be built on-site but they are frequently purchased as kits and installed by a contractor.

-- Four-season sunrooms are heated and cooled so they can be used on any day of the year, so they are designed to be an extension of the home’s living space so they’re not separated by doors.
+- Four-season sunrooms are heated and cooled so they can be used on any day of the year.
+They are designed to be an extension of the home’s living space and are not separated by doors.
 The windows usually do not run all the way to the floor, since wiring and HVAC ducts are often installed in a knee wall that resembles wainscoting below the windows.
 Four-season sunrooms are constructed in compliance with local building codes, and the material used in construction are often of higher quality than those used in three-season sunrooms.
 For example, the windows in a four-season sunroom may be designed to reduce thermal transfer (so the room doesn’t get too hot) and may feature multiple panes filled with argon gas.
 Expect to pay $35,000 to $100,00 or more for a four-season sunroom, depending on size and local construction costs.

 Sunrooms present both benefits and challenges.